yashmadan123/mslearn-openai/Instructions/Labs/00-GettingStarted-V2.md

 ## Exploring Your Lab Resources

-To get a better understanding of your lab resources and credentials, navigate to the **Environment Details** tab.
+To get a better understanding of your lab resources and credentials, navigate to the **Environment** tab.

    ![Explore Lab Resources](../media/env-1.png)